 Read our full Uplift V2 standing desk review.

-What to look for when looking for the best standing desk
+How to choose the best standing desk for you

 Pretty much every standing desk can be ordered in a variety of materials, with prices to match.
 Laminate surfaces — that is, a veneer of wood overtop a core — tend to be the least expensive, while solid-core desks made from oak, maple, mahogany or some other wood type will cost more.
 Bamboo desks straddle the middle, and are not only a good compromise, but are very durable.